mhaidarhanif/rewinds/README.md

 Recommended extra setup:

-- Connect to monitoring service such as Better Uptime, Instatus, or Pulsetic.
+- Connect to monitoring service such as Better Uptime or Instatus.
 - Connect Vercel project to Axiom for better log management.
 - Connect to Highlight to report and analyze errors.
 - Use [Google Search Console](https://search.google.com/search-console/about) to check the sitemap and SERP-related stuffs.